crate/cratedb-guide/docs/performance/optimization.rst

 ``LIMIT`` clause to the relevant place.

-In some cases, we may not know how many rows we need in the intermediate working sets but we may know for instance that for sure there will be 10 records on the last day of data, doing such filtering earlier on can be super helpful for the optimizer and may protect the database from accidentally processing years of data, which tremendously increases the load on your cluster, wasting precious I/O capacity.
+In some cases, we may not know how many rows we need in the intermediate working sets but we know that there will be 10 records on the last day.
+Doing filtering early will help the optimizer and can protect the database from accidentally processing years of data.
+By not filtering early, the load on your cluster will increase tremendously.

 So for instance instead of: